Pupil Attitude Survey (PAS)

 The Tower Hamlets Pupil Attitude Survey focuses on pupils’ views and experiences on health and well-being, staying safe, the use of technology, local community and plans for the future.
 As the only comprehensive platform where young people from the borough can share their views and experiences of their lives, the survey provides invaluable data.

-The most recent PAS found that 9 in 10 pupils say they feel ‘quite safe’ or ‘very safe’ in school.
+The 2015 survey found that 9 in 10 pupils say they feel ‘quite safe’ or ‘very safe’ in school.
 The borough report contains detailed analysis on a range of other topics.

 Results from the first PAS showed that 8 out of 10 pupils say their school is giving them useful skills and knowledge.
 The full detailed analysis is outlined in the borough report.